AdobeDocs/media-analytics.en/help/sdk-implement/player-state-tracking/multiple-player-states.md

 ---
 # Multiple Player States Tracking

-There are situations when two player states start and end at the same time or when the end of a state is also the beginning of another state.
-Looking at the following example:
+Sometimes two player states start and end at the same time or the end of a state is also the beginning of another state as shown in the following image:

 ![Multiple player states](assets/multiple-player-states.svg)